 Because taking the MCAT multiple times can look like a blemish on your application, it is important to only take the exam when you are ready, voiding only if absolutely necessary.
 If you are confident enough in your practice test scores, then believe in yourself, even if some voice inside your head is telling you to void your exam because it was difficult.

 If you're still not sure, talk to an expert.
 Does your school provide an academic counselor who's familiar with the MCAT and med school admissions?
 Do you have a trusted mentor who has been there and can provide you with some solid guidance?
 If not, you can always consider speaking with one of our MCAT tutors or med school admissions consultants.
 We're here if you need us.
-If not, deep breaths — you will make it through!
+If not, take some deep breaths.
+You will make it through!